grassrootseconomics/docs.grassecon.org/docs/legal/agreement.md

     1. **Voucher Name**: e.g. Sarafu (Minimum 3 and Maximum 32 characters)
     1. **Voucher Symbol**: e.g. SRF (Minimum 3 and Maximum 6 characters used for display on the Platform)
     1. **Voucher Supply**: 2,000,000 Two Million Vouchers
-    1. **Unit of Account and Denomination**: (Energy = GE Service minutes) 1 minute of Grassroots Economics Foundation services or equivalent services should be obtained in exchange for at least 1 SRF Voucher.
+    1. **Unit of Account and Denomination**: Grassroots Economics Foundation service minutes
+    1. **Acceptance rate**: 1 Minute of Grassroots Economics Foundation's services or equivalent goods or services should be obtained in return for 1 SRF.
-    1. **Minimum exchange rates**:
-        1. To national currency in Kenya: 1 SRF is worth at least 10 Kenyan Shillings.
-        1. To calories: 1 SRF is worth at least 1.4 calories.
-Minimum Energy Calculation: Daily recommended human consumption = 2000 calories / 24 hours
-1. **Unit of Account and Denomination**: Vouchers are denominated in **Kenyan Shillings**
     1. **Voucher Allocations**: 5 SRF will be allocated to each additional Member when joining as a Member on the Platform
     1. **Expiration Rate**: The Vouchers expire at cumulative rate of 2% per month each minute.
     1. **Community Account: Issuance**: Created vouchers will be placed into the following account with the specified amount: e.g 2,000,000 Two Milllion Vouchers +254757628885